saidamir98/Computer-Science-Foundation-Roadmap/README.md

 [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by-sa/4.0/)

 🚀 Explore the Computer-Science-Foundation-Roadmap, a comprehensive guide designed to build a robust understanding of computer science.
 From programming fundamentals to advanced concepts like data structures and operating systems, this roadmap offers a structured learning path with recommended video resources, hands-on exercises, and inspiring projects.
 Perfect for beginners and those aiming to deepen their knowledge, this repository serves as an invaluable resource for aspiring professionals in computer science and related fields.

-Start your journey to mastery! 💻🔍✨
+While crafting this roadmap, my primary focus was on YouTube videos as the main learning resources to facilitate an easier learning path.
+However, it's essential to note that learners are not confined to these resources alone.
+Computer Science is an extensive field, and in this roadmap, I've attempted to encapsulate its breadth.
+So, dive in and enjoy the learning journey!💻🔍✨

 ## 1.1.# Basics of CS(Computer Science)